mikejwhat/azure-policy-testing/README.md

 >Please note, that *Modify* can be evaluated both **synchronously** and **asynchronously**.

-As you can see, the combination of Pester, Azure PowerShell and GitHub Actions is quiet powerful and convenient for testing Azure Policy.
+As you can see, the combination of Pester, Azure PowerShell and GitHub Actions is quite powerful and convenient for testing Azure Policy.
 In the next chapter, we will describe how to setup this repository with your GitHub account using your Azure environment, so you can further explore it.

 ## Setup
 ### Folder Structure